xu-ji/information-bottleneck/README.md

     <img src="toy/cartoon.PNG" width=50% height=50%>
 </p>

+In this paper, we provide the first rigorous learning theory for justifying the benefit of information bottleneck in deep learning by mathematically relating information bottleneck to generalization errors.
+We investigate the merit of our new mathematical findings with experiments across a range of architectures and learning settings.
+In many cases, generalization errors are shown to correlate with the degree of information bottleneck: i.e., the amount of the unnecessary information at hidden layers.

 ## Requirements

 The code used Python 3.6.9 and PyTorch 1.10.1.
 A full list of environmental dependencies is given in `requirements.txt`.